Admissions and Course Enrollment

 We offer courses in several locations as well as online.
 An EMU graduate education remains an excellent value in the higher education marketplace, whether you’re working on a degree, a certificate, recertification, or professional development.

-Tuition and fees for the 2021-22 academic year for Graduate Teacher Education and other EMU graduate programs is available on the Business Office website.
+Tuition and fees schedule for Graduate Teacher Education and other EMU graduate programs is available on the Business Office website.

 You may search for scholarships using the Sallie Mae Graduate School Scholarship search.